regentmarkets-repo-archive/binary-static-ci/README.md

 <b>Execution by pointing to QA environment</b>

-Supported only when execution is on local machine in Binary's network otherwise it will be blocked by duo
+Supported only when execution is on local machine in Binary's network otherwise it will be blocked by duo.
+All test accounts mentioned in `Constants.java` should exist in QA environment.